Ursus-GIT5805/jasshaus/README.md

 ## Running it on your computer

-You want to change the 8th line of `content/js/utils.js` to the path to `jasshaus/content`, if you want to move between different sites.

 Simply run in the main folder:
 ```
 python3 server/server.py -dev
 ```
-After that open `content/game.html` in a browser and have some fun.
+After that open `content/index.html` in a browser and have some fun.